hugompt/odin-recipes/README.md

 # odin-recipes

-This project is about creating a basic recipe webiste.
+This project is about creating a basic recipes website, where people can see the required ingredients and instructions on how to cook the recipes.
-It will use HTML, more specifically links and images.
+It will use HTML has the main language and will the future will also implement CSS to make it more visually appealing.

 HM